f5devcentral/f5-agility-labs-waf/docs/waf241/module3-L7-dos/lab1/lab1.rst

 5. Attempt to refresh JuiceShop..initially it is down, but within about a minute and a few refreshes later, the WAF has figured out the attack and taken mitigation action.
 #.
 Navigate to **Security > Event Logs > DoS > Application Events** and review the new entries.
 We can see that the attack was picked up by behavioral mitigation first.
 #.
 Next we can see that the mitigation was changed to **DOS L7 Attack** with **Source IP-Based Client Side Integrity Defense**.
 This means that the WAF is actively challenging these IP addresses with JS.
 #.
-Expand the **+** and you will be able to see more details about the mitigation for each of the client IP's.
+Expand the **+** and you will be able to see more details about the mitigation for each of the client IPs.

 .. image:: images/events1.png
   :width: 600 px

 ..
 NOTE:: The Linux client uses 10.1.10.100 as it's primary source IP.
 This is the IP you are coming from when using the browser.
-The Apache Bench script is configured to use alternate source IP's (10.1.10.51, .52, and .53).
+The Apache Bench script is configured to use alternate source IPs (10.1.10.51, .52, and .53).

 Verifying Behaviors
 ~~~~~~~~~~~~~~~~~~~~~~

 #.
-Notice JuiceShop continues to load fine in the browser now that mitigations are in place for the attacking IP's.
+Notice JuiceShop continues to load fine in the browser now that mitigations are in place for the attacking IPs.
 #.
 Open a new terminal tab and run the following command: ``curl -k https://juiceshop.f5agility.com``
 #.
 Notice the default HTML being returned for the site.
 You are coming from the **.100** IP address.